MicrochipTech/RNWFxx_Python_OOB/readme.md

 There are 6+1 state machine "states" that run from state 1 to 6.
 States 1 through 5 perform increasingly important tasks from Wi-Fi settings, Azure DPS, MQTT and finally the Demo itself in state 6.

 State 0 represents a pseudo state, the +1 state (0).
-It is the Command Line Interface(CLI) and can be used for debug or sending AT+ commands to the RNWF02PC module.
+It is the Command Line Interface(CLI) and can be used for debug or sending AT+ commands to the RNWFxx module.

-Entering the zero state can be done any time after the initial RNWFO2 reset has completed by pressing the "ESC" one time.
+Entering the zero state can be done any time after the initial RNWFxx reset has completed by pressing the "ESC" one time.
 While in the zero state, a second press of the "ESC" exits the script to the OS.
-Sometimes an "ESC" results in a loss of communication with the RNWF02PC. _If this occurs, use "CTRL-C" to terminate the script and retry._
+Sometimes an "ESC" results in a loss of communication with the RNWFxx. _If this occurs, use "CTRL-C" to terminate the script and retry._

 ### State Machine Generalities